Ebolander23/BonefishAnalysis/README.md

 1. Visit [NCBI Nucleotide Search](https://www.ncbi.nlm.nih.gov/nucleotide/).
 2. Search for terms like:
    - `"Albula vulpes mitochondrion complete genome"`
-   - `"Albula goreensis mitochondrion complete genome"`
+   - `"Albula goreensis cyochrome b"`
+   - `And other species: Albula nemoptera and Albula glossodonta`
 3. Choose a sequence that matches your needs (complete genome or relevant mitochondrial gene region).
 4. Click **"Send to" → "File"**, choose format **FASTA**, then click **"Create File"** to download.